severinsimmler/shylo/README.md

 # A Shiny GUI for Stylo

-This application builds on top of the R package [`stylo`](https://github.com/computationalstylistics/stylo), and provides interactive visualizations of the `stylo` output.
+This application builds on top of the R package [`stylo`](https://github.com/computationalstylistics/stylo), and provides interactive visualizations of stylometric analyses.

 ![UI](docs/screenshot.png)